preon7/lachs/README.md

 ## Usage / 使用方法
-First, install Node.js (installer can be found on [official website](https://nodejs.org/en))
+First, install Node.js (installer can be found on [official website](https://nodejs.org/en)) We recommend using the default install location.

+In Lachs folder:
 - Windows:
     Run install.bat by double-clicking and following the instructions to authorize nxapi.
     If successful, the user info will show on the command window.